Vysybyl/qarabas/_posts/2017-09-21-therapy-en.md

 There is enough silence here.
 I unlock the phone: nothing.
 I breathe and press the mic icon.
 I keep it pressed.

 I record silence for the most but in the end I feel better.
-I call the Uber.
+I call an Uber.

 ***